sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 You can do different things:

 1. Easy and half/half-secure: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Default`.
 Then try again.
-2. Ask your newsserver provider to use the correct SSL keys on their newsserver
+2. You can ask the newsserver provider to solve the problem.
+That could be a hard path; the provider could deny they have a problem.

 * * *